The Most Irresistible Basketball Cake That Steals the Show Every Time

 Directions

 • Add eggs, milk, oil, and vanilla.
-Mix well, then add warm water and stir until smooth.
+Stir until smooth, then mix in warm water.
+Batter will be thin.

-• Pour batter into pan and bake for 30–35 minutes until a toothpick comes out clean.
+• Pour into prepared pan.
+Tap pan on counter to release air bubbles.
+Bake 30–35 minutes until a toothpick comes out clean.

 Latest Posts